Business.gov.nl

 In some cases you must have an area to clean and disinfect lorries (in Dutch) every time they are used for the transport of animals.
 Cleaning and disinfection areas are obligatory if:

-Different standards apply to registered cleaning and disinfection areas (R&O plaats, in Dutch) for abattoirs and holding centres for livestock.
+Different standards apply to registered cleaning and disinfection areas (R&O plaatsen, in Dutch) for abattoirs and holding centres for livestock.

 You must report suspicious animal cadavers for autopsy to the Animal Health Service (GD).
 To do so, you must first register the animal cadavers (in Dutch).
 The GD collection service will collect the animals for autopsy from the farm or veterinary practice.

 Livestock farmers or veterinarians in het Netherlands must report dead farm animals to Rendac (in Dutch) within 1 working day.
-On the next working day, the dead farm animals will be picked up.
-Make sure that you use the correct animal codes when reporting, so that they will know what type of animal cadaver to expect.
-You can find the animal code on the price list (Kadavertarieven pdf, in Dutch).
+You can find the animal codes you need to report the cadaver on the price list (Kadavertarieven, pdf, in Dutch).
+The cadaver will be collected on the next working day.

 Vaccinations

-Farmers and dealers are not permitted to treat their livestock against diseases like foot-and-mouth, avian influenza and bluetongue with sera or vaccines themselves.
-When they are allowed or obliged to do so, or when veterinary doctors must vaccinate, is indicated in the various protocols for animal diseases.
-You can apply for an exemption to the Netherlands Enterprise Agency.
+Farmers and dealers are not permitted to treat their livestock against diseases like foot-and-mouth disease, avian influenza, and bluetongue with sera or vaccines themselves.
+When treatment with sera or vaccines is mandatory, and who is allowed to do so, is described in the protocols for animal diseases (in Dutch).

 Please note: The technical requirements that apply in the Netherlands to sera and vaccines against Aujeszky’s disease (AJD) and vaccines against infectious bovine rhinotracheitis (IBR) differ from those of other EU Member States.
 If these sera or vaccines are already allowed in another EU Member State, the authorities may ban their sale in the Netherlands only in exceptional cases.